Type and size of files to import

 - KML (.kml)

-- spreadsheets (.xls, .xslx, .ods and Google Spreadsheets), given the Google Docs limits.
+- spreadsheets (.xls, .xslx, .ods and Google Spreadsheets), given the Google Drive limits.

 You may need to prepare your data for import if you have a spreadsheet, locations in multiple columns, or intend to merge with another table.

 We recommend that tables have less than hundred columns.
 As the number of columns goes up, performance degrades during file import and INSERT with the Fusion Tables API.
 Fusion Tables handles each row as a unit, and the import or insert of a row will fail when the total size of data in the row is greater than approximately 1MB.
-There are hard limits of 1,000 columns per table and 1 MB of content per row.
+There are hard limits of 5,000 columns per table and 1 million characters per cell.

-We support a quota of up to 250 MB per user.
+We support a quota of up to 1 GB per user.
 When someone shares a table with you or if a table is in your trash it does not count against your quota.

 Only the first sheet is imported to Fusion Tables.

 The Google Drive limits on total number of cells, columns and maximum file size apply each time a spreadsheet is imported.
 If a spreadsheet file is larger than these limits, save it as a .csv or other delimited text file and then import it.